kay1403/Git-Advanced/README.md

 Commands:

 git branch -d ft/new-feature

-Explanation:
+# Notes:

 Deletes a branch that has been merged.

 Use -D to force delete an unmerged branch.

-Output & Steps to Merge First:
+# Output & Steps to Merge First:

 macbookpro@AngeKoumba-MBP Git-Advanced % git branch -d ft/new-feature
 error: the branch 'ft/new-feature' is not fully merged
-hint: If you are sure you want to delete it, run 'git branch -D ft/new-feature' ... macbookpro@AngeKoumba-MBP Git-Advanced % git merge ft/new-feature Merge made by the 'ort' strategy. feature.txt | 0
+hint: If you are sure you want to delete it, run 'git branch -D ft/new-feature'

+macbookpro@AngeKoumba-MBP Git-Advanced % git merge ft/new-feature
+Merge made by the 'ort' strategy. feature.txt | 0